LamaKing/slides_rigid/docs/source/installation.rst

 From PIP
 ---------

-The easiest way to install SLIDE is via `pip <https://pypi.org/project/pip/>`_, see the project page `here <https://test.pypi.org/project/SLIDE/>`_.
+The easiest way to install SLIDES is via `pip <https://pypi.org/project/pip/>`_, see the project page `here <https://test.pypi.org/project/SLIDES/>`_.
 To install type the following in your command line

 .. code-block:: console

-   pip install -i https://test.pypi.org/simple/ SLIDE
+   pip install -i https://test.pypi.org/simple/ SLIDES

 From source
 ------------

-You can get the source code by cloning our `git repository <https://github.com/LamaKing/slide_rigid/tree/main>`_ SLIDE is fully written in python, so no compiling is needed.
+You can get the source code by cloning our `git repository <https://github.com/LamaKing/slide_rigid/tree/main>`_ SLIDES is fully written in python, so no compiling is needed.